saomyaraj812/DermaX/Readme.md

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

+-Clone the repository into your machine
+-Make the desired changes
+-Push the changes

 ## Prerequisites